noahehall/blockchain/ethereum/ethereum.md

     - once the stuff is received, you update the smart contract and it will send the ether to the seller
 - test network: for testing smart contracts via the EVM
 - gotchas: once your smart contracts are deployed to the blockchain it cannot be changed!

+##### payment protection patterns

+###### checks, effects, interactions

+- protects against re-entrancy attacks
+- check: all conditions are met and expected arguments are valid
+- side effects: update any state variables before executing any transactions
+  - lol ZERO/decrement the balance BEFORE sending the money
+- interact: with other contracts, e.g. sending them crypto
+  - these other contracts could contain malicious code, hence you need to ensure you're contract has been fully updated in case they try to re-enter and fk up your weekend

+###### rate limiting

+- controls the frequency at which a contract operation (e.g. fn invocation) can occur to minimize loss e.g. rapid drainage of funds
+- best implemented as a function modifier that accepts a time argument indicating the delay between invocations
+  - a fn modifier makes it reusable throughout the smart contract
+- general logic
+  - initialize a state variable, startTime to the current time e.g. block.timestamp
+  - the fn modifier should verify that block.timestamp >= startTime
+  - if some, increment startTime by the duration required between calls
+    - that way on the next invocation, if the duration hasnt passed, the check will fail

+###### Re-Entrancy Guarding

+- prevents a contract function from calling itself multiple times in a single transaction
+- best implemented as a function modifier, so that its reusable throughout the contract
+- general logic
+  - you initialize a counter state var in the contract
+  - within the fn modifier, increment then copy the state var to a local var
+  - then call function using the `_` placeholder
+  - then require that the local var == state var
+    - this last require causes the contract to fail if `_` fn trys to re-enter
+    - because after the invocation stack returns from the recursion, the state var will be > the local var

 #### tokens